llSourcell/proof_of_existence_demo/README.md

 # Proof of Existence Demo

-# Coding Challenge - Due Date, Thursday October 26 2017
+# Coding Challenge - Due Date, Thursday October 26 2017 - Smart contract + AI

+This weeks challenge is to create an app that uses both Ethereum Smart Contracts an a machine learning model together.
+Possible ideas are [this](https://github.com/thoschm/START-Summit-2017-Blockchain-Machine-Learning-Workshop) repository.
+You can re-implement that if you'd like.
+Doing something as simple as sending model training timestamps to a blockchain also work.
+Have fun and good luck!

 ## Overview

-## Dependencies
+This is the code for [this](https://youtu.be/dP0-8D2fSb8) video on Youtube by Siraj Raval on how smart contracts work.
+This is the code for a proof of existence smart contract, a digital notary without needing to hire a lawyer.
+More detailed instructions can be found [here](https://blog.zeppelin.solutions/the-hitchhikers-guide-to-smart-contracts-in-ethereum-848f08001f05).

 ## Usage